lambdaclass/cairo-vm_in_go/README.md

 *Opcode assertions*

 Once we have the instruction's operands to work with, we have to ensure the correctness of them.
-The first thing we need to differenciate is which type of instruction are we running, we do this by switching the `opcode`.
+The first thing we need to differentiate is which type of instruction are we running, we do this by looking at the instruction's opcode.

 The posible options (for now) are:
 	1. AssertEq instruction